Around 1930, stereo was invented independently by Bell Labs in the USA and by Alan D. Blumlein at EMI Labs in England...

 The tempo at the beginning of this extract is approximately M.M.
 72 for the minim (half-note).
 By the end of the passage Fried has reached approximately M.M.
 108 — an increase of 50%.

-• It is noticeable that Fried assigns bars 601 – 611 of the finale to the contralto, rather than the soprano specified in the score.
-Mahler had suggested to Fried that he did this for his Berlin concert, writing to him: "I always have this passage sung by the soloist whose voice is best suited to the music..."
-After the contralto entry in bars 560 – 587 (O glaube, mein Herz), there is a brief interlude and the next entry (O glaube: Du wardst nicht umsonst geboren!) is clearly sung by the same contralto singer (Emmy Leisner).
+It is clear that Fried assigns bars 601 – 611 of the finale to the contralto, rather than the soprano specified in the score, obviously recalling that Mahler had written to him before the latter’s Berlin concert: “I always have this passage sung by the soloist whose voice is best suited to the music...”
+After the contralto entry in bars 560 – 587 (O glaube, mein Herz), there is a brief interlude and the next entry (O glaube: Du wardst nicht umsonst geboren!) is clearly sung by the same singer (Emmi Leisner).